flatironinstitute/ccn-software-sfn-2025/docs/source/full/day2/place_cells.md

 print(speed.shape)
 ```

-Now that we have the speed of the animal, we can compute the tuning curves for speed modulation.
-Here we call pynapple [`compute_tuning_curves`](https://pynapple.org/generated/pynapple.process.tuning_curves.html#pynapple.process.tuning_curves.compute_tuning_curves):
+## <<<< End of Part to Be Cropped

+### Position and Speed modulation

+The speed at which the animal traverse the field is not homogeneous.
+Does it influence the firing rate of hippocampal neurons?
+We can compute tuning curves for speed as well as average speed across the maze.

 <div class="render-user render-presenter">